 ✔ Sometimes even become good friends

-• At the same time, keep in mind that people who will write the strongest letters of recommendation for you are those who know and like you the best.
+• Keep in mind that the people who will write your strongest letters of recommendation are those who know and like you the best.

 • Admissions people pay a lot of attention to teacher and counselor recs because few people know high school students (including you) better than they do.

-• Ask your parents to get to know your counselor and teachers, as they can play a significant role in your having a good relationship with them.
+• Encourage your parents to get to know your counselor and teachers.
+This might help you to have a good relationship with these important people.

 • Remember, teachers don’t have to write letters of recommendation, so be cautious about taking for granted that they will automatically do this for you.

-• Colleges often call on high school counselors to get specific information about individual students or their applications.
-Therefore, the better your counselor knows you, the better the job he/she can do for you in the college admissions process.
+• Colleges often call or email high school counselors to get specific information about individual students or their applications.
+Therefore, the better your counselor knows you, the better the job he/she can do for you throughout the college admissions process.

-• It’s important for you to go out of your way to have a relationship, if not a good one, with your college counselor, no matter who he/she is or how easy or difficult to work with.
+• It’s important for you to go out of your way to have a good relationship with your college counselor.

-• Even if you have little access to (or don’t like) your counselor, there are positive ways of handling this kind situation.
-Even if you don’t feel like it,
+• Even if you have little access to your counselor, you can still:

 ✔ Smile and always be polite and respectful